theluqmn/wareball/README.md

 inventory done correctly

-**wareball** is designed to be a digital inventory management solution for small business/enterprises (SMEs), built using COBOL for fun.
+**wareball** is designed to be a digital inventory management solution for small business/enterprises (SMEs), built using COBOL.

 ## features